mendix/docs/howto7/extendability/how-to-get-started-with-the-timeseries-connector.md

 ### 4.2 Available Enumerations
 These are the available enumarations in the TimeSeriesConnector module:

 * Enum_AggregationInterval: INTERVAL or REGISTER.
-These are determined by the TimeSeries platforma and are the supported interval types for aggregation calls.
+These are determined by the TimeSeries platform and are the supported interval types for aggregation calls
 * Enum_AggregationPeriod: Hourly, daily, weekly, monthly or yearly.
-These are the supported time periods.
+These are the supported time periods
 * Enum_MeasurementType: INTERVAL, REGISTER or EVENT.
 These are determined by the TimeSeries platforma and are the only supported measurement types.
-Note: measurements of type EVENT can not be aggregated.
+Note: measurements of type EVENT can not be aggregated
 * Enum_SearchType: Purely for UI.
-These are used to determine which search to perform.
+These are used to determine which search to perform

 ## 5 Implementation Example

 We'll explain the analytics platform using the concept of a house.
 In this scenario the house is an asset, of which you can have multiple.
 This house will use gas and electricity, which we call channels.
-Each channel can hold values over time; electricity usage is measured and saved every X seconds, minutes, hours, etc..
+Each channel can hold values over time; electricity usage is measured and saved every X seconds, minutes, hours, and so on.
 These measurements can later be used for analysis.

 ![](attachments/how-to-get-started-with-the-timeseries-connector/Systemoverview.PNG)

 The module comes with a ready-to-use domain model, which we'll also use in this how-to.
-Of course this isn't a necessity and you can use your own domain model.
+Of course, this isn't a necessity, and you can also use your own domain model.

   <div class="alert alert-warning">{% markdown %}

-  If you want to use your own domain model, make sure your that for every action that requires a Type Parameter, your entities have the necessary attributes.
+  If you want to use your own domain model, make sure your that your entities have the necessary attributes for every action that requires a Type Parameter.

   {% endmarkdown %}</div>